I’ll show you how to make the Best Ever Chocolate Chip Cookies recipe and why it will give you a perfect chocolate chip cookie every time!

 - 2 large eggs*

-- Whisk in the second egg and the vanilla and scrape the sides of bowl again.
+Whisk in the second egg and the vanilla and then scrape the sides of the bowl again.

-- Bake the cookies at 375oF (190oC) for 12 minutes, or until the edges are set and the cookie is beginning to turn golden brown throughout, but still doughie in the middle.
-It is really important you don't over bake these cookies otherwise the won't be soft in the middle.
+Bake the cookies at 375°F (190°C) for about 12-15 minutes roughly, or until the edges are set and the cookie is beginning to turn golden brown throughout, but still doughie in the middle.
+It is really important you don't over bake these cookies otherwise they won't be soft in the middle.